 The district keeps the record of disclosures as long as it maintains the education record to which it relates.

-The data do not concern the referral, evaluation, staffing, and placement of a disabled student or a student suspected at one time of having a disability.
-Such data will be sent to the office of programs for the disabled when no longer needed for providing direct educational services to a student.
+The data do not concern the referral, evaluation, staffing, and placement of a student with disabilities or a student suspected at one time of having a disability.
+Such data will be sent to the office of programs for those with disabilities when no longer needed for providing direct educational services to a student.

-No one may remove the following items from a student's cumulative record at any time:
+No one may remove the following items from a student’s cumulative record at any time: